solana-pixels/solana-pixels.github.io/marketing/prelaunch/README.md

 * Is it art?
 Is it a  game?
 Is it an NFT? @solanapixels
 * Community generated NFTs generate community @solanapixels
+* Play to learn; learn to earn @solanapixels
 * DeFi Gamified @solanapixels
+* This can't be a blockchain game, it's too damn fast @solanapixels
+* How much for that pixel in the window? @solanapixels
+* That's me in that NFT! @solanapixels

 ### discord@solanapixels